tis-innovation-park/tm-vmm/doc/setup.md

     `tm-vmm --create-client-conf  Nexus-10`

 It is assumed that Debian-6.0 and Nexus-10 is the name either a VirtualBox or Android image.

+__Note:__ `--create-client-conf` will set the default value for the guest username to \`whoami\`.
+If your virtual machine uses some other username, you should modify the client configuration after running this command.

 ### Example of a client configuration: